jasongao/shuttle-tracker/README.md

 # shuttle-tracker
-Simple webpage for tracking the MIT shuttles
+Simple webpage for tracking the  MIT shuttles and some MBTA buses.
+Easily extend with more agencies and routes.
+No predictions, just positions.

 http://people.csail.mit.edu/jasongao/shuttle/